miguelalba96/github.io/_posts/21-10-16-LinearModels-intro.md

 ## Variance analysis

-After constructing the parameter estimates, the question to be answered is: Does variable X have a significant effect on Y?
+After constructing the parameter estimates, the question to be answered is: Does variable $X$ have a significant effect on $Y$?

 By a statistically significant effect we mean an effect that is large enough to be considered statistically different from zero.
 In order to give an answer to this question, it is necessary to consider the following hypothesis: